-? & The Mysterians were now beginning to incorporate some of their own tunes in their sets that included covers of the popular hits of the day like “I Saw Her Standing There”, “Satisfaction”, and “Wolly Bully”.
+? and The Mysterians were now beginning to incorporate some of their own tunes in their sets that included covers of the popular hits of the day like “I Saw Her Standing There”, “Satisfaction”, and “Wolly Bully”.
 Many of the popular groups of the day such as The Dave Clark Five and The Animals featured keyboard players.
 These bands were performing on the weekly music programs Hullabaloo and Shindig, as well as the Ed Sullivan Show on Sunday nights.
-The Mysterians would soon add a keyboard player of their own, but only after an incident at a practice session at the Balderrama family farm in Monitor Township, the group decided to add a keyboard player to bolster their sound.
+The Mysterians would soon add a keyboard player of their own, but only after an incident at a practice session at the Balderrama family farm in Monitor Township that threatened the stability of the band's original line-up.

 Larry Borjas quit the band after a musical disagreement during a band rehearsal.
 Question Mark convinced him to return after a couple of weeks and, when Borjas rejoined, he gave them the name of a keyboard player that he felt would be good for the band.
 Teenaged Frank Rodriguez of Bay City had been playing piano since the age of five.
 The band auditioned Frank and the final piece of the puzzle was in place.